 [Section 175LC inserted by No. 55 of 2006 s.
 6.]

 175LD.
-Claims for payment
+Claim for payment, requirement for and making etc.

 (1) A payment under this Division cannot be made unless a claim for the payment has been lodged with the Electoral Commissioner in an approved form before the expiration of the claims period referred to in subsection (6).